tjmahr/dissertation/docs/11-aim1-introduction.md

 examine which word recognition measures correlate with future vocabulary size to test how word recognition behavior predicts later outcomes.
-In [Chapter \@ref(lex-competitors)](#lex-competitors), I study how the phonological and semantic competitors influence word recognition where I test the prediction that children will become more sensitive to competitors as they grow older.
+In [Chapter \@ref(lex-competitors)](#lex-competitors), I study how the phonological and semantic competitors influence word recognition, and I test the prediction that children will become more sensitive to competitors as they grow older.
 Finally, in
 [Chapter \@ref(aim1-discussion)](#aim1-discussion), I link these two